kolanos/vaporize/docs/gettingstarted.rst

 Until it is ``ACTIVE`` you wont be able to perform any additional operations on your server.
 So sit tight until it is done.

 Done?
 Great!
-Lets take a look at the server we've just built:
+Let's take a look at the server we've just built:

     >>> server.name
     u'foo'